OpenRTX/openrtx.github.io/md380_mods.md

 The modification enables the MCU on the radio to directly access the audio signal coming from the microphone, bypassing the HR_C5000 normally used to sample microphone input.
 We cannot use the HR_C5000 ADCs, because those can be accessed only in DMR mode, and we are leveraging HR_C5000 analog FM mode to transmit M17 data.

-The MD-380 already has access to the microphone input, this is used for the VOX function in the original firmware, however this input is heavily filtered, which results in an analog bandwidth which is too narrow to be used for voice input.
+The MD-380 has already access to the microphone input, this is used for the VOX function in the original firmware, however this input is heavily filtered, which results in an analog bandwidth which is too narrow to be used for voice input.
+**Instead we pick up the signal from the MIC_OUT line, which is used for the voice input and feed it to the VOX line, so that it can be sampled by the MCU**.

-We alter the analog filtering of the VOX input.
-The modification itself is quite small, we need to remove the EC151 capacitor and to bridge the top and right pins of the D102 diode.
+The modification itself is quite small, we need to remove the EC151 capacitor and **remove the D102 diode**.

 This is the logic board of the TYT MD-380:

 ![MD-380](_media/md380.jpg)

-We are going to remove EC151 and bridge D102, this is a picture of the two components before the modification:
+We are going to remove EC151 and **remove D102**, this is a picture of the two components before the modification:

 ![MD-380 Before the Mic Modification](_media/md380_mod_before.jpg)